mmlak-0109/Make-Effective-Data-Visualization/README.md

 3. His final response was about dimple's default colors stating, "This is personal preference, but I don't think that dimple's default colors have enough contrast.
 You can easily change them."
 He then provided me with two links.
 One showed how to assign colors myself, and the other one showed how to change dimple's default color's.

+Later on, while helping me debug the code for my interactive legend, he gave my one last bit of advice as feedback.
+He said, "One thing that you will have to think about before you submit is the story that your visualization is telling.
+Your visualization will breeze through the technical part of the review process.
+However, an important part of the process is that your visualization tells a story.
+(The most commonly used phrase is that visualizations should be 'Explanatory, not Exploratory').
+Given the breadth of your visualization, you will have to add some text to your visualization that gives a clear message that your visualization has a central theme/story."
+It was at this point that I realized I had almost completely ignored this aspect of my visualizations.
+As a result, I refocused my plots to make sure I had clear findings to present.

 ### Feedback #2
 The second person to provide me feedback was Joey, who is a LinkedIn connection and recent graduate of Udaity's Data Analyst Nanodegree Program.
 Here is what he pointed out to me as fixes.

-1. After a quick initial lookthough he said, "I found a bug that the buttons on right side of the "Data Relationships" page keep being highlighted when I clicked on another other one."
+1. After a quick initial look-though he said, "I found a bug that the buttons on right side of the "Data Relationships" page keep being highlighted when I clicked on another other one."
 I told him that I had noticed that as well, but that I hadn't been able to find the problem yet.
 He actually found the bug in my code for me and suggested a fix that might work.
 His suggested fix didn't quite work, but thanks to his suggestion I was able to find the right fix and solve the problem.

-2. He took the time to have a more thorough lookthrough later on, and he responded with this:
+2. He took the time to have a more thorough look-through later on, and he responded with this:

 > With Matt's visualized data, I easily got the following information.